samuelfuchs/accessible-accordion/README.md

 I built this project to showcase how to create accessible UI components — and how to **test**, **validate**, and ensure they behave the way users (and screen readers) expect.

-It’s a simple accordion built with **Next.js**, **React**, and **Tailwind CSS**, but designed with accessibility at its core.
-From ARIA attributes to keyboard navigation and screen reader support.
+It’s designed with accessibility at its core.

 ## Notes

-I could have created separate branches for each feature and fix, but kept everything in main for simplicity in this case.
+I could have created separate branches for each feature and fix, but kept everything in `main` for simplicity in this case.

+That said, I made sure to keep the commits concise and descriptive, so you can explore the commit history for a clear view of the development process and decisions made along the way.

 ## Live Demo